‘Write kindness in marble; your injuries in dust.’

 ‘You always — ’

-When we habitually describe a situation accurately (and therefore, without the unnecessary negativity) we become less harsh with ourselves, and with others.
-We become more relaxed, and trusting of ourselves.
+When we habitually describe a situation accurately (and therefore, without the unnecessary negativity) we become less harsh with ourselves and with others.

 ‘I retract that.
 I am not an idiot; I made a mistake and I’m allowed to make mistakes.’